colo-sh/charts/versions/v0.1.0/README.md

 ### Optional: the local image for China

-If you are in China and have problem to pull image from official DockerHub, you can use the registry hosted on Ksyun Cloud:
+If you are in China and have problem to pull image from official DockerHub, you can use the registry hosted on Kingsoft Cloud:

 ```bash
 $ helm install Colo https://... --set imageRepositoryHost=hub.kce.ksyun.com